MajdMallouk/MajdMallouk/README.md

 # Hi, I'm Majd Mallouk 👋

-Full-stack developer specializing in Laravel and Vue I like building all kinds of projects... whether it's a sleek web app, a complex backend, or something experimental just for fun.
+Full-stack developer specializing in Laravel and Vue.
+I like building all kinds of projects... whether it's a sleek web app, a complex backend, or something experimental just for fun.

 ### 🚀 Featured Project
 - **[Wallety](https://wallety.rf.gd/public/)** – An __open-source__ full-stack platform to manage your finances (kinda like Paypal) built from the ground, It's a user-friendly platform for seamless money transfers, deposits, and currency exchange.
 Users can send and receive funds using usernames or emails, and enjoy QR code scanning and generation for quick transactions.